caglarorhan/chrome-extensions-development-notes/chrome-extensions-development-notes.md

         if(clickedData.menuItemId ==="chooseYourOwnId" && clickedData.selectionText)
     })

-`selectionText` is changing the context you choose.
+`selectionText` is depend on the context you choose.

  You can glance over https://developers.chrome.com/extensions/contextMenus